5 Amazing Employee Perks Starbucks Offers — Even Part-Timers Get These

 Starbucks is known for treating its partners well. (“Partners” is what Starbucks calls its employees.)

-Chances are, you’ve heard the company offers its partners retirement plans and free education through Arizona State University.
+Chances are, you’ve heard the company offers its partners retirement plans and fully covered tuition to Arizona State University’s online program for eligible full- and part-time U.S. partners.

 But after a few months, I began to realize that most partners at my store weren’t taking advantage of all the benefits Starbucks offered us — myself included.
 We either didn’t know about the perks or didn’t understand them.